douhthood/vector_sample_code/ONNX/Create vector via vector_embedding.md

 SELECT VECTOR_EMBEDDING(doc_model USING 'hello' as data) AS embedding;
 ```

-The first paramter to the vector_embedding SQL function is the name of the model that you loaded into Oracle 23ai.
+The first parameter to the vector_embedding SQL function is the name of the model that you loaded into Oracle 23ai.
 You can load multiple different ONNX embedding models at the same time.
 Make sure that you can uniquely identify each model.

 The second parameter to the vector_embedding SQL function is the input text.
 This text could be a literal string or a table column name.